 What’s the difference between an electronic agreement signature and a digital signature agreement?

-An electronic signature, such as PDF.co provides, is simply a signature you’ve placed into the document by drawing, typing, or similar means.
+An electronic signature is simply a signature you’ve placed into the document by drawing, typing, or similar means.
 It doesn’t use any encryption.
 An electronic agreement digital signature, by contrast, is a digital «footprint» added to your document for the purpose of confirming that your electronic signature is authentic and that the document hasn’t been altered.
 It does use encryption.

 Is this process legal?